jim10564/ClassRosterManager/ProjectFour/README.md

 ### Program Description

-Implement a project to manage two lists  of the students' roster with one list implemented as a Queue ADT.
+This project manages two lists  of the students' roster with one list implemented as a Queue ADT.
 One  list represents the students who are are registered in the class and hence are on the class roster.
 The other list should represent the students who could not get into course and hence are on the Wait-list of the course.
 Students who are on the wait-list should be enlisted as a Queue ADT with First-in First-out order.
 Students who are enlisted first on the Wait-list get a chance on the main class roster first, when there is availability on the main class roster.

 **Conditions for adding students on to both the lists:**

-For this project, you may assume the linked list size of Class Roster as 5.
+For this project, the linked list size of Class Roster as 5.
 When the Class Roster linked list size is full, next student to be added is to be added on the Wait-list roster.
 The student gets added at the end of the Wait-list roster.

 **Validations for User Input:**